 Do You Need to Report a Change of Address or Employment?

-The City of Janesville Neighborhood Services Rent Assistance program has a local ranking preference.
+The City of Janesville Neighborhood and Community Services Rent Assistance program has a local ranking preference.
 Applicants who live/and or work within the Janesville city limits will receive preference over persons who do not live and/or work within the Janesville city limits.

 It is your responsibility to notify us immediately when you have any change of address.
 Changes in employment only need to be reported if you were not living or working in the City of Janesville at the time of initial application and you now are currently employed within the city of Janesville.